Of all the Gladiator stuff in my garage, the things I love most are my two workbenches.

 - If you want a high-quality, integrated solution to your Gladiator workbench and are willing to pay a premium for it.

-I don’t want to come across that the Gladiator power strip is a bad accessory.
-I’m perfectly happy with mine, but I knew what I was getting when I clicked the Buy button.
+I don’t want to come across that the Gladiator power strip is a lousy accessory.
+I’m pleased with mine, but I knew what I was getting when I clicked the Buy button.

-The Gladiator workbenches have come down in price since they switched from Maple and Bamboo to the Birch hardwood.
+The Gladiator workbenches have come down in price since they switched from maple and bamboo to the birch solid hardwood top.

 Still, they will never be called ‘cheap.’

 That puts them at the same list price as the Seville Classics adjustable workbenches (link to Amazon), which was their main competition.
-The Gladiator has three times the weight capacity and a slightly thicker wood top.
-However, Sam’s Club regularly has the Seville Classics on sale and that may just tip the scales for you.
+The Gladiator workbench has three times the weight capacity and a slightly thicker wood top.
+However, Sam’s Club regularly has the Seville Classics on sale, which may tip the scales for you.

-One of the things I really likes about the entire Gladiator lineup is that you can buy them almost anywhere.
+One thing I really like about the entire Gladiator lineup is that you can buy them almost anywhere.

-I liked my 6′ workbench so much that I bought an 8′ workbench for the opposite wall.
-So….yeah.
+I liked my 6′ workbench so much that I bought an 8′ workbench for the opposite wall because I needed more space.

-What I WILL say is that Gladiator makes a rock-solid workbench that I firmly believe will stand up to any punishment I dish out.
+I WILL say that Gladiator makes a rock-solid workbench that I firmly believe will stand up to any punishment I dish out.

 It’s supported my weight while I’ve stood on top of it to mount cabinets on the wall.
-I’ve soldered electrical components on it (while making the more-than-occasional mistake), or doing small repairs on my lawn’s sprinkler systems.
+I’ve soldered electrical components on it (while making the more-than-occasional mistake) or done minor repairs on my lawn’s sprinkler systems.

-After all that, I’ve brushed off the dust and used it as a background for the photos on this website.
+After all that, I brushed off the dust and used it as a background for the photos on this website.

 The Gladiator workbenches take a beating and still look amazing.